aws-samples/serverless-patterns/terraform-ecs-efs-integration/Readme.md

 This pattern creates an Amazon EFS file system and integrates with ECS for a persisent file storage in a containerized environment.

 You will build a container as part of the build, publish it into ECR, and then publish it as an ECS Task in the end.
 A sample file will be created in the EFS (persistent file system) after the task has been completed.
-The security component is likewise handled by KMS Keys and IAM Roles..
+The security component is likewise handled by KMS Keys and IAM Roles.

+For the purpose of tagging, this pattern requires the input parameters env (environment) and organization.
+For the ECS task compute resources, provide value for task_cpu and task_memory.
+The necessary resources will be provisioned in a VPC which is provided via vpc_id, which comes last.
+Through terraform data resource, this pattern queries (using the tag { Network = "private"}) the VPC ID for a list of private subnet(s).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements